 Remember who appeared, to help you in your past life traumas.
 Realize how much help you have around you as bleak as the present moment may feel.

 I suspect this painting has more to plumb than I know yet, or that comes easily to me to write about.

 I’ve never shown it either – it hasn’t seemed ready.
-As I painted, I had such a strong image in my mind of the Goddess appearing in the hay byre to the despairing village woman about to be killed – the one that I had uncovered in a Dana Zia massage session.
-See the Flashback painting.
-She is related to the promise to me from the Goddess that is held as the birthmark on my chest.
+As I painted, I had such a strong image in my mind of the Goddess appearing in the hay byre to the despairing village woman about to be killed – the one that I had uncovered in a Dana Zia massage session: "My Burning Times She is related to the promise to me from the Goddess that is held as the birthmark on my chest.
 It was a shock when she manifested in this painting so gaudily and almost like a humorous caricature.

 Perhaps it is about the fact that all these different, seemingly unrelated, pieces in our lives and stories, including the mysterious concept of past lives, do indeed have meaning in the “plot” of our Soul’s Journey if we let them unfold and reveal themselves to us in their own good time.